toky-tahmid/client-side-tech/README.md

 Website name:ElectroTech
 website Link: https://client-side-ad087.web.app/

-Q.1-Add at least 5 mentioning different features and functionalities of your website?
-Ans:

 1.Home: In the Home page there is a navbar that shows the routes to go thorough another page. there is a banner some brand cards and some details about Us and a footer the brand cards are dynamically shown.The cards are in a private route